Lady Jane Productions invites you…

-Live in History, and imagine yourself transported to England circa 1815.
-It’s the world of Jane Austen, where Mr. Darcy and Miss Elizabeth Bennett are dancing by candlelight at the Netherfield Ball, where military heroes such as the Duke of Wellington have returned triumphant from the Napoleonic war, their regalia glittering, where there is dancing to live music, and where a frothy cup of syllabub is yours to sip with a room full of charming people.
+Imagine yourself transported to England circa 1815.
+It’s the world of Jane Austen, where Mr. Darcy and Miss Elizabeth Bennett are dancing by candlelight at the Netherfield Ball, where military heroes such as the Duke of Wellington have returned triumphant from the Napoleonic war, their regalia glittering, and where there is dancing to live music in a room full of charming people.

 You find yourself surrounded by the cheery sight of elegant, bejewelled ladies and dashing gentlemen who are all as delightful as they are delighted to find themselves with you in Regency England …all without the use of a time machine.

 “I attended initially for my wife, but now I gladly attend every event we can.
 The dances are a welcome challenge and the sense of community is unparalleled.
 It’s great to get ourselves all spruced up.
 It’s so uplifting.”